- Oldest school in Jordaan neighbourhood

 Around 20% of children starting at our school are ‘internationals’: their families recently arrived in the country and often don’t speak Dutch yet.
 Kleuters (age 4-6) learn the language through immersion in groep 1 and groep 2.
 Older children (age 6-12) go to an external newcomers class first and then join their peers in a regular class at Theo Thijssenschool (meaning: they usually don’t ‘lose’ a year).
 We have a dedicated NT2 (Dutch as a Second Language) teacher to assist children who are learning Dutch.

-Parents are encouraged to keep speaking their native language to their children.
-It positively impacts the socio-emotional development of children.
+Parents are encouraged to keep speaking their native language to their children, since we feel it positively impacts the socio-emotional development of children.
 A well-developed mother tongue also helps with learning another language, such as Dutch.

 We do not solely focus on test results, we mostly use tests to monitor a group’s or individual child’s progress so we can adjust to their needs.
-That said, Theo Thijssenschool pupils consistently ‘perform’ above the national average in the final test in groep 8.
-The majority of our pupils (83% in 2021) are advised to apply for a havo or vwo secondary school.
+That said, Theo Thijssenschool pupils consistently ‘perform’ above the national average in the final assessment in groep 8.